-The Board of Advisors for the Darrell K Royal Research Fund for Alzheimer's consists of leaders in business, entertainment, sports and government, all of whom have affection for Darrell Royal and a desire to make a difference in the fight against Alzheimer's Disease.
-We are honored to have them on our Team.
+The Board of Advisors for the Darrell K Royal Research Fund for Alzheimer's Disease consists of leaders in business, entertainment, sports and government, all of whom have affection for Darrell Royal and a desire to make a difference in the fight against Alzheimer's disease.
+We are honored to have them on our team.
 It is with their support that we will win this fight.

 BEAU ARMSTRONG is the CEO of Stratus Properties Inc. (NASDAQ:STRS) Stratus is an Austin, Texas based real estate development company.
 Employed by Stratus since its spin-off from Freeport-McMoran Inc. in 1992, he has served as CEO since 1998.
 Recent projects include the W Austin Hotel & Residences and adjacent Austin City Limits Live music venue in downtown Austin.

 Mr. Armstrong has been active in NAREIT, the U.S. Green Building Council, the Urban Land Institute and the Real Estate Council of Austin.
 He currently serves as a member of the U.S. Green Building Council’s Finance Committee and previously served on the boards of the M.D.
 Anderson Cancer Center in Houston (Advance Team) and Caritas of Austin.